rhsajib/end-to-end-microservicehub/README.md

 ### Project Title

 `End-to-End MicroServiceHub: React, Django, Flask, FastAPI for Scalable Application`

-The following discussion includes professional rationale for each technology choice in your stack:
+The following discussion includes professional rationale for each technology choice in my stack:

 1. **React for Frontend:**
    - *Rationale:* React is widely adopted for its component-based architecture, enabling modular and maintainable frontend code.
 Its virtual DOM ensures efficient updates, making it an excellent choice for dynamic user interfaces.